papistan/taptrust/README.md

 * score_legal
 * score_usability

-NOTE: Coins' score attributes are supposed to update each time a new review is created as the average.
+NOTE: Token's score attributes are supposed to update each time a new review is created as the average.
 Currently, each attribute updates with the scores of the latest reviews.
 Code to fix this is in progress.

-Parameters for Reviews are:
+Parameters for Review are:

 * name
 * review